DevOps isn't a standalone job and in fact, it isn't even a job; it's a approach to interdisciplinary software engineering,...

 Underscore your exposure to DevOps project management issues in this answer.
 Frame the discussion of DevOps management around solving complex business problems.

 As a professional with managerial responsibilities, you must demonstrate a clear understanding of DevOps project management tactics.
-Discuss how you work with teams to set objectives, streamline workflow, maintain scope (prevent creep), research and introduce new tools or frameworks, translate requirements into workflow and follow up.
+Discuss how you work with teams to set objectives, streamline workflow, maintain scope (prevent creep), research and tools or frameworks, translate requirements into workflow and follow up.
 Include how CI, and release management and other tools keep interdisciplinary projects on track.

 High-level DevOps roles, such as chief DevOps engineer, require more business acumen and people skills.
 Share experiences you've had resolving team disputes and conflicts.